 When was the last time a toothbrush could claim this?

-6. Refreshing aftertaste
+6. Refreshing Aftertaste

 A key benefit of using Miswak has been its refreshing aftertaste and fragrance.
 Packed with a whole load of naturally occurring volatile aromatic compounds, using Miswak promotes a feeling of cleanliness and pleasant breath that is comparable to that of any commercially available mouthwash.

-7. Affordable and effective
+7. Affordable And Effective

-It often stuns many first time users about how affordable and effective Miswak is.
+It often stuns many first time users about how cost-effective and sustainable Miswak is.
 Whether you choose to use it in its original ‘toothbrush twig’ form or use formulations made from the Salvadora persica (Miswak) tree, the cost of using Miswak is substantially lower than most commercially available products.
 Also, considering how Miswak functions as a toothpaste-toothbrush-mouthwash all-in-one, the cost benefits of this can surely not be overlooked.

 Additionally, one look at the Miswak twig is enough for anyone to get an idea as to where toothbrush manufacturers get their inspiration from.
 With a multitude of natural fibers acting as ‘bristles’, the Miswak twig reaches every corner and nook of the mouth for an effective cleanse.

-How To Use Miswak?
+How To Use Miswak Stick?

 Miswak can either be used as a standalone, or as an adjunct to your regular toothbrush and toothpaste.
 To use Miswak effectively, keep these in mind.